La Concepción botanical gardens

 The history of La Concepción

-The garden was originally created by the Marquises of the House of Loring, Jorge Loring Oyarzabal and Amalia Heredia Livermore, both of whom were born to well-known businessmen who came to the city to make their fortunes.
-The idea for the garden originally came to them after they had visited a series of palaces, villas, parks, estates, and botanical gardens during their honeymoon in Europe seven years earlier.
-To bring it to life, they enlisted the services of a French gardener, Jacinto Chamoussent, whose skilled selection and acclimatisation of exotic plants was subsequently rewarded with numerous prizes.
+The garden was originally created by the Marquises of the House of Loring, Jorge Loring Oyarzabal and Amalia Heredia Livermore.
+Both were born to well-known businessmen who came to the city to make their fortunes.

-In 1911, La Concepción was sold to a husband and wife from Bilbao, Rafael Echevarria and Amalia Echevarrieta, who expanded the garden, adding new features such as the Nymph’s Stream, the Palm Tree Avenue and the Viewpoint which overlooks the city.
-They also introduced numerous contemporary sculptures between the garden areas, adding to the archaeological exhibits that were already in place.
+In 1911, La Concepción was sold to a couple from Bilbao, Rafael Echevarria and Amalia Echevarrieta.
+Together, they expanded the garden, adding new features such as the Nymph’s Stream, the ‘palm tree avenue’ and the viewpoint which overlooks the city.

-In 1990, the estate was purchased by Malaga City Council for 600 million pesetas (€3,606,073).
+In 1990, Malaga city council purchased the estate for 600 million pesetas (€3,606,073).

 Getting to Malaga Botanical Gardens

 The easiest way to reach the Botanical Gardens is by taxi (around 10-15 euros from the city centre).
-However, if you take the number 2 bus from the Alameda until the final stop, you are left only a 10-minute walk from the entrance.

 For up-to-date information on opening hours and entry, click here.